jflosada/trial/README.md

   6. Done!
 Your CDN will be set in the following 5 minutes!

   ### Adding a CDN host trhough the API
-  To add a CDN trhough the API please take in consideration the following documentation:
+  To add a CDN trhough the API please take in consideration the following documentation
     - https://www.qcloud.com/document/api/228/1406
   Please, follow the code below and replace the parameters in the field with the user's parameters